WillBorden/willborden.github.io/_projects/florence.md

     Stills captured from onboard footage of Florence's second test flight.
 The left image shows the beautiful expanse of Australian farmland over which we launch, the right show's Florence's two parachutes touching down after a nominal recovery.
 </div>

 Along with a desire for robustness came a desire for competitiveness.
 The competition in which we compete allocates the largest amount of points to how accurately teams can reach a target apogee.
 Previously, ARES had been running simulations to determine a predicted apogee, and ballasting the rocket to get it to reach the right height.
 For Florence we decided that we wanted to take the next step and start actively controlling our rocket's apogee during flight.
 We accomplished this through use of an air brakes sytem, which consists of control surfaces which extend and retract, increasing and decreasing the rocket's overall drag dynamically during ascent.
+The control for this system ran on one of my flight computers, Hermes.
+We used model predictive control to simulate all possible rocket trajectories, and used this to create lightweight lookup tables that the air brakes system could query in real time to dynamically update the extention of the air brake leaves.

+Images of air brakes

+Florence was launched in the 2024 Spaceport America Cup.
+Our design was very well recieved by judges and competition officials.
+We had a successful launch, reaching an apogee just 0.73% off our target 30'000 ft altitude.
+We scored 235 out of a possible 240 points for design and build quality, and our outstanding flight performance landed us 4th place overall (out of 152 teams), and 2nd place in our category.
+We additionally came 3rd in the payload challenge, for our scientific payload investigating the effects of vibration on bacterial health, through the use of Raman spectroscopy.
+A highlight of the competition, as always, was travelling to the beautiful New Mexico, and experiencing the wonderful culture, hospitality, and landscapes there.

+Collage of competition

+Being Chief Engineer for Florence is by far one of the highlights of my time at the University of Melbourne.
+Leading the development of what remains one of Australia's highest performing collegiate rockets was an incredibly rewarding experience, even more so thanks to the incredible team of engineers I led.
+Florence set the direction of ARES' endeavours for the next few years; there's many exciting things to come.